 Lesson PlansBack to lesson plans archive February 18, 2013

-Romare Bearden: Piecing Together a Viewpoint
+Romare Bearden: Piecing together a viewpoint – Lesson Plan

 By Ravonda B. Oden

 Arts & Culture

 Students will discuss ways artists express points of view in their creations, analyze the artistic elements and principals that contributed to the mood of artistic work, demonstrate the process of creating a mixed-media collage that expresses a current social concern and conveys a mood, and use technology as a media resource.

 Students will reflect and discuss social themes that were prevalent during the Harlem Renaissance period and compare and contrast to social themes today.

 Romare Bearden, United States, (1911-1988) collage artist, painter